 top of page

-• To be an institution strongly involved with social, economic and cultural agents and recognized as a fundamental partner for regional, national and international development;
+To be an institution strongly involved with social, economic, and cultural agents and recognized as a fundamental partner for regional, national, and international development.

-• Quality of the services provided
+• Quality of services provided

-• Professional dedication, competence, productivity and responsibility
+• Dedication, competence, productivity, and responsibility of professionals

 • Professional ethics